 Katie is one of our youngest volunteers at Croome and very much part of the team.
 She helps out in our Shop and also won our very first ever Lip Sync Challenge this year.

-What inspired me to want to start volunteering with the National Trust?
+Will: What inspired you to want to start volunteering at Croome?

-W: What’s keeping me busy at the moment?
+W: What’s keeping you busy at the moment?

-What’s my favourite part of Croome?
+W: What’s your favourite part of Croome?

-What’s my favourite story about Croome?
+W: What’s your favourite story about Croome?

 K: From the past, it’s got to be the stories of the planes and the RAF base that was here during the Second World War, it’s so cool to see and hear about all the amazing women that lived here.
 From the present, the ‘Lip Sync’ battle was so fun, and it’s brilliant that staff and volunteers here at Croome are up for doing that sort of thing.